What to do immediately after a soft tissue injury

 Why RICE is no longer the recommendation

 For decades, the advice was RICE: Rest, Ice, Compression, Elevation.
-Recent research has shifted this thinking in important ways.
-Complete rest delays healing by reducing blood flow to the injured tissue.
-Ice reduces pain, which is useful, but may also reduce the inflammatory response that triggers healing.
-Inflammation, used appropriately, is part of the repair process, not just a symptom to suppress.
+Recent research has shifted parts of this thinking.
+Prolonged complete rest may slow healing by reducing blood flow to the injured tissue.
+The role of ice is debated: it reduces pain effectively, but some research has raised questions about whether it may also affect the inflammatory response involved in repair.
 The new framework, developed by sports medicine researchers, is called PEACE and LOVE.
-It reflects a more nuanced understanding of what helps tissue recover.
+It reflects a more nuanced, though still evolving, understanding of what helps soft tissue recover.

 The PEACE phase (days 1 to 3)